Kopano-dev/kapi/plugins/grapi/README.md

 socat -t100 -x -v UNIX-LISTEN:/run/kopano-grapi/rest0.sock,mode=777,reuseaddr,fork UNIX-CONNECT:/run/kopano-grapi/rest0.sock.orig
 ```

-The above example assumes that Kopano Grapi is started and a rest socket file
+The above example assumes that Kopano GRAPI is started and a rest socket file
 has been renamed to rest0.sock.orig so `socat` can forward the traffic to it.